 Community IT is proudly vendor-agnostic and our webinars cover a range of topics and discussions.
 Webinars are never a sales pitch, always a way to share our knowledge with our community.
-In this webinar we will be discussing a popular and common tool used by many nonprofits, and sharing our technical advice and insights based on what we are seeing among our clients and in the community.

 Carolyn Woodard is currently head of Marketing and Outreach at Community IT Innovators.
 She has served many roles at Community IT, from client to project manager to marketing.
 With over twenty years of experience in the nonprofit world, including as a nonprofit technology project manager and Director of IT at both large and small organizations, Carolyn knows the frustrations and delights of working with technology professionals, accidental techies, executives, and staff to deliver your organization’s mission and keep your IT infrastructure operating.
 She has a master’s degree in Nonprofit Management from Johns Hopkins University and received her undergraduate degree in English Literature from Williams College.
 She is happy to be moderating this webinar.

 Check back here after the webinar for the transcript, video and podcast in case you miss this webinar: Nonprofit AI Framework.